calaldees/teachingWorkshops/teacherTraining/pgcap/_etas.md

 Reflection on an authentic practice observation (2000 words)
 -----------------------------------------------

-### Reflections on teaching stratergies for class size
+### Reflections on teaching strategies for class size

 While supporting the module "Application Development in C#" we were unable to accommodate the whole class in one computer room.
 I physically managed one room while the module lead gave the lecture and demoded their programming environment next door.
 It was difficult for us to hear and see the material due to the quality of the AV equipment.
 I could see students struggling.
 Being familiar with the material I switched to delivering the material myself.
 The students were immediately more engaged.
 I broke the tasks up into short busts of lecture and practical activities.
 See appendix for my FormCalc example.
 Gordon Aiken (Senior Lecturer) observed my delivery.
 He remarked at how personal I made the interactions and I was able to match the pace of learners through ongoing formative assessment as I was able to circulate the room.

 The next week I delivered the next segment of the course.
 There was some confusion about wether we would be delivering in two separate rooms again.
 We had to wait until we knew the total student attendance.
 Many of the students were deliberately being non committal about which room they were allocating themselves too as they were waiting to see which room I would be lecturing in.
 I raised this with the senior lecturer.
 He remarked that this was because the students who had been taught in my smaller group last session had mistook the smaller more intimate class size as more productive.
 We eventually allocate all students to a single room and I began to deliver the material.
 My feedback was good.
 I attempted to make the learning personal.
 It was much harder to circulate and formatively assess with a bigger class size.
 The observation highlighted that with my current technique I was unable to help each student personally.

 In "The Class Size Debate" (Mishel et al., 2002); Krueger argues that smaller class sizes improve students performance.
 Hanushek suggests that the quality of the teaching is more impactful.
 (Ehrenberg et al., 2001) state that there is little evidence of class size affecting student attainment but different instructional strategies must be employed to cater for different class sizes.
 The Education Endowment Foundation (EEF) commissions studies to investigate the effectiveness of teaching strategies against cost.
 In their 2018 report the EEF identify that reduced class sizes are only effective if the instructional strategies is aligned with that group size.
 My technique of allocating time to individuals was sufficient for class sizes below 15 but was insufficient to cater for the larger class sizes I was experiencing.
+(D2 IV Engagement with appropriate teaching practice)

 In his book "Embedded Formative Assessment" (Wiliam, 2018) talks about a range of formative assessment techniques for larger class sizes.
 Wiliam suggests that 'mini whiteboards' could be used to solicit responses from a whole class.
 This strategy would allow me as a practitioner to assess students understanding in much more effect way than my previous strategy of individually engaging students in conversation.
 When delivering lessons simultaneously remotely and in person, I could utilise systems like "whiteboard.fi" to provide digital mini whiteboards for a whole class.
 My remote students have an internet connection to participate and physically present students are already using a networked computer.
+(A3 Assessment and feedback, K4 Appropriate technologies)

-### Reflections on critical incident - networks module
+### Reflections on critical incident - Networks module

 I am going to use Tripp's critical indigent framework to analyse issues with the delivery of "Network of Operating Systems" module.
 After describing the setting I will reflect but using Dilemma Identification and Personal Theory Analysis (Ayres, 2017)